techyizu/techyizu.github.io/pages/barcamp_schedule_spring_2017.md

 * Room 211 - Software as Performance Art (Michaeljohn Clement)
 * Room 212 - How stabily pass the data via network in Chinese unstable environment and Android file search engine
 * Room 213 - Learn how to beatbox - Beatboxing Basics (Herry Rosen) (BRING WATER!!)

+## 4:00

+* Room 203 - China Healthcare Industry - How to use technology (Nayoung)
+* Room 204 - Personalize digital World - How adtech make our life better?
+(Lauren)
+* Room 207 -
+* Room 208 - Platform Economics - The Change: Need, action, development (Evrim Kanbar)
+* Room 209 - CHATBOTS Designing a new medium
+* Room 210 - (con't) How to apply Chinese Ancient Philosophy Yin and Yang into Financial Markets (Frank Wang)
+* Room 211 - How Ecommerce accerelates Tech development (Johnny)
+* Room 212 -
+* Room 213 -